Home (Daughtry song): Charts

-Appearances in the media and covers
+Appearances in the media

 "Home" was chosen to replace Daniel Powter's "Bad Day" as the farewell song on the sixth season of American Idol in 2007.
 The song was played every time a contestant was voted off, with the exception of Phil Stacey.

 "Home" was played on the TV series Criminal Minds in the season three episode "About Face," (original airdate October 31, 2007) as the FBI profilers successfully rescued a woman at the conclusion of the episode.

-“Home” was played as the eviction song of Pinoy Big Brother: Teen Edition Plus.
+“Home” was played as the eviction song of ‘Pinoy Big Brother: Teen Edition Plus’.

-"Home" was included in the soundtrack listing of the movie Wanderlust.An edited portion of the song is played during the opening credits of the Chesapeake Shores television series.
+"Home" was on the movie soundtrack for Wanderlust."Home" was the theme song for Chesapeake Shores from seasons two through six.